hindu-comm/weblogs/manasataramgini/2003/02/2003-02-25_the-annihilation-of-iraq.md

 garrison was massacred.
 Timur-i-lang immediately attacked Shiraz forcing Shah Mansur, the Muzaffarid, to face him in open battle.
-Through his sheer valor Mansur broke through the Timurid ranks and appeared right before Timur and struck his sword off his hand.
-He then delivered two blows with his sword on Timur’s head, whose massive helmet saved him from certain death.
+Through his sheer valor Mansur broke through the Timurid ranks and appeared right before Timur and struck his sword off his hand.He then delivered two blows with his sword on Timur’s head, whose massive helmet saved him from certain death.
 Shah Rukh interceded and cut off Mansur’s head and threw it at Timur’s feet.
 Timur seized Shiraz and thoroughly looted it